Who is the most beautiful?

 Paris is the judge

 They agreed to choose a human man and let him decide.
 More or less at random, the goddesses picked Paris, the youngest son of King Priam of Troy, to be their judge.
-Paris was working as a shepherd, alone in the fields with his sheep.
+Paris was really not so brilliant.
+He was working as a shepherd, alone in the fields with his sheep.

 The goddesses offer bribes